TalusBio/ionmesh/README.md

 ## Where are we at?

-- Ids are not great ...
-They do seem good via manual inspection but the number of ids is low.
+- Ids are pretty close to the equivalent DDA runs with the correct parameters ...
+They do seem good via manual inspection but the number of ids is low compared to peptide-centric searches.